 You may consider Japan is one of the best country to live in if you are a gamer.
-This is true.(If you are otaku of course) Most of JRPGs are produced in Japan, some world’s the most famous gaming companies are found in Japan, Eroges are almost exclusive for Japanese and there are gaming arcade at every single town.
+This is true.(If you are otaku of course) Most of JRPGs are produced in Japan, some world’s the most famous gaming companies are found in Japan, Eroges are almost exclusive for Japanese and there are gaming arcades in every single town.
 It could be better place than heaven if you are otaku gamer.

 However, the heaven for gamers will turn into hell if you are a PC gamer.
 I’ll explain why.